scottgsweeting/resume/README.md

 9. Implemented Memfault remote debugging -- immediately finding three bugs causing constant reboots in the field.
 10. Merged several projects improving code re-use, driver development time, and board bring-up time, as well as adding test features for Electrical Engineers.
 I did this without introducing bugs to the firmware.
 11. Supported project planning and issue-tracking for firmware.
-12. Coached teammates on test-driven development, unit testing, object-oriented development in C, clean coding and guided him away from devastating total rewrites to a more disciplined approach to changing and improving code.
+12. Coached teammates on test-driven development, unit testing, object-oriented development in C, clean coding and guided team to a more disciplined approach to changing and improving code.
 13. Drove the firmware projects -- requirements, design, implementation, and testing.
 14. Spread relevant and useful online technical seminars to the team in general and the dev team in particular.